Today is November 30, 2023 /

 Jack F. Shorstein Senior Rabbinic Chair

 Born and raised in Westchester County, New York, Jonathan Lubliner earned his bachelor’s degree with honors from Vassar College in 1985.
 He received his MA from the Jewish Theological Seminary of America, where he was also ordained and pursued post-graduate studies in Jewish history.
 During the course of his seminary training, he completed a unit of CPE at Sloan Kettering Memorial Hospital in New York City.
 Rabbi Lubliner served congregations in Connecticut and New Jersey before becoming the Jack F. Shorstein Senior Rabbi of the Jacksonville Jewish Center, the pulpit he has served for the past 17 years.

 To read Rabbi Lubliner’s full biography click here.

 Rabbi Shira Rosenblum joined the clergy team at the Jacksonville Jewish Center in August 2017.
 She received her ordination and a Master’s in Jewish Education from the Jewish Theological Seminary in May of 2017.
 A 2010 cum laude graduate of Brandeis University, Shira Rosenblum was active in Hillel and the campus Conservative minyan as an undergraduate.
 Rabbi Rosenblum has extensive experience working with youth of all ages in multiple synagogues, schools, and at Camp Ramah Darom and Camp Ramah in the Rockies.
 Rabbi Rosenblum’s teaching resume is also lengthy and varied.
 In addition to multiple pulpit internships, Rabbi Rosenblum completed a summer chaplaincy program at the University of Colorado’s Memorial Hospital, and worked at Beit T’shuvah, a Jewish halfway house and recovery program in Los Angeles.
-Having won 11 medals and attaining a statewide competitive ranking of #2 in Massachusetts, Rabbi Rosenblum has been selected to represent Maccabi USA during the 2017 summer as the sole member of its inaugural archery team at the 20th World Maccabiah Games in Tel Aviv.
+Rabbi Rosenblum is a competitive archer and Level II archery instructor who strives to combine her passion for archery with her love of Judaism.
+Rabbi Rosenblum represented Maccabi USA at the 20th Maccabiah Games in Israel in 2017 and was recently appointed as Archery Chair of the USA Organizing Committee (and is one of the USA Team Rabbi’s) for the 21st Maccabiah which is set to take place in 2022.